Dean Schwarz

-Dean Lester Schwarz (born 1938) is an American ceramic artist, painter, historian, writer, publisher, and teacher.
+Dean Lester Schwarz (February 5, 1938 – April 18, 2026) was an American ceramic artist, painter, historian, writer, publisher and teacher.
 He was also the co-founder of the South Bear School (1970–present) by which he imparted to students a tradition of functional studio pottery.
 In the late 1970s, he founded the South Bear Press.

 Background

 Schwarz was born and raised in Cedar Rapids, Iowa, a city with historical links to Regionalist painter Grant Wood.
 The son of a welder, his initial interests were in athletics.

 As an undergraduate student at Iowa State Teachers College (now called the University of Northern Iowa), he developed an interest in ceramics, painting and other visual arts, and abruptly changed his major.
 He earned a Bachelor of Arts degree in 1960, and a Master of Arts in 1961.
 In 1960, he married Geraldine Fromm, a writer and literature teacher, with whom he raised six children.
 In their years together, he and his wife have traveled extensively throughout the world and have often collaborated on books and other projects.

 While serving in the U.S. Navy in the early 1960s, he used his shore leaves to visit the studios of world famous potters, notably Shoji Hamada in Japan, and Bauhaus-trained Master Potter Marguerite Wildenhain at Pond Farm near Guerneville, California.
 He was stationed at a naval reserve unit in Waterloo, Iowa and at Cedar Falls, Iowa as a Personnelman 3rd Class Petty Officer.
 He was also in Kyushu, Japan.

 He studied with Wildenhain at Pond Farm in 1964, then returned there for two additional summers, serving the third year as her teaching associate.
 He was faculty at the arts department of Luther College from 1964 to the 1970s.
 In 1968, he also studied with ceramic artist William Daley at Haystack Mountain School of Crafts.

+Schwarz died on April 18, 2026, at the age of 88.